Selected Educational Outcomes

-The Communication Sciences and Disorders Program is accredited in the area of speech-language pathology by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
+The master's degree in Communication Sciences and Disorders education program in speech-language pathology at Valdosta State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
 National accreditation ensures that the program meets specified standards in the areas of administrative structure and governance, faculty and instructional staff, curriculum, students, assessment, and program resources.
 Students graduating from an accredited program are eligible for state and national certification.

 The Speech and Hearing Clinic